 How to Become a Nurse in Illinois

-Are you curious about how to become a nurse in Illinois?
-It’s an ideal time to start your second career in nursing because the demand for RNs is growing fast statewide.
+Are you wondering how to become a nurse in Illinois?
+It’s an ideal time to start your second career in nursing because the demand for Registered Nurses (RNs) is growing fast statewide.

-Use this blog to learn more about becoming a nurse in Illinois.
-Plus, see how to expedite the process by leveraging your previous baccalaureate education.
+Read this blog to understand the steps to becoming a nurse in Illinois, including how you can expedite the process by leveraging your previous education.

 What’s the Demand for Nurses in Illinois?

-When it comes to employment, the Prairie State is a great place to become a nurse.
-The need for nurses in Illinois is growing.
+When it comes to employment, Illinois is a great place to become a nurse.
+The American Nurses Association (ANA) is urging the Illinois Health Committee to address the shortage - at all levels of nursing.

 Learn More About Elmhurst's Online Accelerated Nursing Programs

 Nursing salary in Illinois depends on many factors.
 Work setting, experience level and educational background are just a few.
-The top quarter of nurses in Illinois make more than $85,000 annually, while the top 10% earn six figures.
+The top quarter of registered nurses in Illinois make more than $93,230 annually, while the top 10% earn six figures.

 Pay also varies by region.
 Here are the five Illinois metropolitan areas with the highest RN salaries: